- 5 Reasons Why Everyone is Creative

 By Joe Giordano

-Over the past few months I have read countless articles, blog posts, tweets, etc. telling me all the reasons why we make mistakes in business, why we aren’t good at being creative, and why innovations fail.
+Over the past few months I have read countless articles, blog posts, tweets, etc, since creating a blog is not hard now a days, so many people share their thoughts and theories this way.
+There they were telling me all the reasons why we make mistakes in business, why we aren’t good at being creative, and why innovations fail.
 Many times, authors aren’t offering the good with the bad:The Top 10 Startup Mistakes The Top 50 reasons Innovation Fail Why Aren’t People Creative?

 The focus is so often pointing out why things don’t work or why people can’t do something or why we create burden by being in survival mode, the corporate culture is oppressive, or we just don’t have the capacity to do so because of who we are.